alpha-fi/clp-contracts/docs/nearswap.md

 Let's be aware that a governance token posses a power to adapt the protocol towards more trading profits.
 Gov tokens can become a playground for gamification and market manipulation.
 These activities, when done with a right precision, could be extremely hard to observe.

+Bitcoinsuiss in the [The Aftershock of Governance Tokens](https://www.bitcoinsuisse.com/research/decrypt/the-aftershock-of-governance-tokens) article, reviews a role of governance tokens in wave of innovation in the DeFi space.
+The article focuses on the added value of creating a new token.
+In my opinion it's an experiment.
+However I want to note that these experiments are targeted towards not sophisticated investors and were done on a live market usually with not audited or tested smart contracts!
+> Holders will want to find a way to monetize the protocol, and due to the intertwined nature of DeFi, governance decisions can have effects far beyond just one protocol.
+Network effects are in the process of being established, and – perhaps a remarkable difference to the ICO mania in 2017 – protocols are often mutually reinforcing and adding value to each other instead of fighting for a share of the same pie.

-In summary: today DeFi projects didn't deliver a solid governance mechanism, instead they created an **augmented speculation scheme** in a form of _limited_ governance tokens.
-Instead of shared responsibility and shareholders principals, the gov tokens are mainly being used in trading venues, making the traders, rather than the users, to controlling the market
+**In summary**: today DeFi projects didn't deliver a solid governance mechanism, instead they created an **augmented speculation scheme** in a form of _limited_ governance tokens.
+Instead of shared responsibility and shareholders principals, the gov tokens are mainly being used in trading venues, making the traders, rather than the users, to controlling the market.

 Maybe in the future the space can mature.
 But we don't see that future yet.